khadas/khadas_docs/linux/source/vim3/HowToUseAmlNPUApp.md

 The source code repository is stored in gitlab, and the repository address is:[https://gitlab.com/khadas/aml_npu_app](https://gitlab.com/khadas/aml_npu_app)

-1. Clone to local by git command

 ```shell
 $ cd {workspace}
 $ git clone https://gitlab.com/khadas/aml_npu_app
 ```

-2. Download the compressed package directly

-Users who do not use git can also download the compressed package directly from the repository homepage and unzip it.

-It is recommended to use the git command to clone.
-When the subsequent code is updated, you can directly `pull`

 ## Source description